dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v5-info.md

 From before we had [font-weight](/uilib/typography/font-weights).

 Read more on how to make CSS vars (Custom Properties) [work on IE](/uilib/usage/customisation/styling/polyfill).

+## Number component

+The new [Number component](/uilib/components/number) is a ready to use DNB number formatter.
+Use it where over you have to display a number, a currency value, phone number etc.

+Good reasons for why we have this is to:

+- uniform the formation of numbers for all DNB applications.
+- and make numbers accessible to screen readers.

 ### The benefits?